MeghaMathew-Sahyadri-ECE/industry-bot/README.md

-# 🚀 STM32-Based Obstacle Avoiding and Line Following Robot
+# 🚀 STM32-Based Obstacle Avoiding and Smart Automation Industrial Bot

 This project implements an STM32-based autonomous robot that combines line following and obstacle avoidance using IR sensors, an ultrasonic sensor, and a gas/flame sensor.
 The robot is programmed to detect obstacles, follow a black line, and respond to gas or flame detection by activating an alarm system.